ersuman/myidea/README.md

   * 2 for win, 0 for loss
   * 3 points for winner, if manage to win in set-1
   * 1 point for losing team if couldn't decide winner from Best-of-three rule (in case of tie), then total score will decide the winner

+#### another thought: yeso gare kaso hola? 😋
+*after a set is over, the team with least wickets available will bat first in another set*

 ## Another format: not best-of-three but full 30 overs match (lets say thirties)
 - Even if a team wins set-1 and set-2, game won't stop and continues to play set-3